thomassuedbroecker/cloud-native-starter/workshop/06-java-development.md

 }
 ```

-## 3.3 Additional supporting live and readiness probes in Kubernetes
+## 3.3 Supporting live and readiness probes in Kubernetes with HealthCheck

 We add the class **HealthEndpoint** into the **Authors** package  as you can see in the following image.